Gelber Schachter & Greenberg is proud to announce that it has been honored by Chambers and Partners, one of the […]

 In addition to the practice of law, Adam also serves on the board of directors for Transition, Inc., which helps provide job training and placement services to ex-offenders.
 Adam also previously served as chairman of a Florida Bar Grievance Committee.

-Born and raised in New York, Adam has made Miami his home for the past fifteen years with his wife, three children, and two dogs.
+Born and raised in New York, Adam has made Miami his home for the past eighteen years with his wife, three children, and two dogs.